Interior boss order aims to protect US public land access

 The secretarial order comes amid longstanding complaints that millions of acres of state and federal land in the American West can be reached only by traveling across private property or small slivers of public land.

-Bernhardt’s order requires the Bureau of Land Management to identify alternatives to access that could be lost during land sales or exchanges.
+Bernhardt’s order requires the Bureau of Land Management to come up with alternatives to access routes that could be lost during land sales or exchanges.
+It also helps prevent land from being selected in the first place for potential sale.

-The move could help boost Bernhardt’s credentials among conservation groups ahead of a Senate confirmation hearing next week in which Democrats are likely to highlight his past work as an energy industry lobbyist.
+The move could help boost Bernhardt’s conservation credentials ahead of a Senate confirmation hearing March 28, in which Democrats are likely to highlight his past work as an energy industry lobbyist.

 Bernhardt has been nominated to replace former Secretary Ryan Zinke, who resigned in January.

+Several hunting and conservation groups voiced support for the action, including the Rocky Mountain Elk Foundation and the Association of State Fish and Wildlife Agencies.
+But others said it appeared politically calculated to curry favor among lawmakers ahead of the hearing.

+The critics pointed to drastic cuts in President Donald Trump’s proposed budget to the Land and Water Conservation Fund, which supports conservation and outdoor recreation projects nationwide.

-The acting secretary said in a statement that the Trump administration “has and will continue to prioritize access so that people can hunt, fish, camp and recreate on our public lands.”
+Bernhardt said in a statement that the administration “has and will continue to prioritize access so that people can hunt, fish, camp and recreate on our public lands.”

-Hunting and fishing advocates had pressed the administration to address the issue and close what they considered a loophole in federal land policies.
+Hunting and fishing advocates had pressed the administration to close what they considered a loophole in federal land policies that allows some sites to be sold.

 The Bureau of Land Management oversees almost 400,000 square miles (1 million square kilometers) of federal land.
 A 1976 law requires agency officials to identify lands for potential sale or exchange, but not to look at potential effects on recreational access.

-As a result, the Bureau of Land Management has identified for potential sale 11 parcels of land totaling 4.3 square miles (11.3 square kilometers) adjacent to the Bighorn National Forest west of Buffalo, Wyoming, said Joel Webster with the Theodore Roosevelt Conservation Partnership.
+As a result, the bureau has identified for potential sale sites such as 11 parcels of land totaling 4.3 square miles (11.3 square kilometers) adjacent to the Bighorn National Forest west of Buffalo, Wyoming, said Joel Webster with the Theodore Roosevelt Conservation Partnership.

-The area sits beneath the towering peaks of the Bighorn Mountains, and one of the parcels identified for potential sale has a hiking trail passing directly through it, Webster said.
+The area sits beneath the towering peaks of the Bighorn Mountains.
+One of the parcels identified for potential sale has a hiking trail passing directly through it, Webster said.

 Another area identified for potential sale — an 8-square mile (20-square kilometer) tract of mostly grasslands near Miles City, Montana — is popular for deer, antelope and bird hunting and can be accessed from a nearby highway.